tomtor/ESPTiny/README.md

 ## Usage

-The main function of the attiny is acting as a very battery friendly low power co-processor for the ESP.
+The main function of the attiny is acting as a battery friendly low power co-processor for the ESP.
-A bit like the low power co-processor of the ESP32, except with a lot more IO functions and program memory.
+A bit like the ULP low power co-processor of the ESP32, except with a lot more IO functions and program memory.

 Attiny and ESP combined use 12uA in sleep mode.